ibm-cloud-docs/monitoring/kubernetes_cluster.md

 {:note: .note}

-# Analyzing metrics for an app that is deployed in a Kubernetes cluster
+# Monitoring a Kubernetes cluster
 {: #kubernetes_cluster}

 Use this tutorial to learn how to configure an {{site.data.keyword.containerlong}} cluster to forward metrics to the {{site.data.keyword.mon_full}} service.